What is Hereditary Angioedema?

 How is Hereditary Angioedema treated?

-There are two courses of treatments available for Hereditary Angioedema patients: preventative (prophylactic) and on-demand (acute therapy).
+There are two courses of treatments available for hereditary angioedema patients:

-- Preventative (Prophylactic) treatment is used to prevent attacks from taking place.
-This treatment is often recommended for patients who either experience frequent attacks or who have a lifestyle that is dramatically impacted by their condition.
+- Preventative (Prophylactic) treatment prevents attacks from taking place.
+This treatment is often recommended for patients who experience frequent attacks or have a lifestyle dramatically impacted by their condition.

-- On-Demand treatment is used to treats the attacks as they occur, reducing both the severity and duration of the attacks.
+- On-Demand treatment treats the attacks as they occur.
+It reduces both the severity and duration of the attacks.

 How can Noble help me manage my Hereditary Angioedema?